-The EXL10 OCS CAN ports implement the ISO 11898-2 physical layer and the CAN 2.0A data link layer standards.
+The EXLW OCS CAN ports implement the ISO 11898-2 physical layer and the CAN 2.0A data link layer standards.
 Also, since the CAN ports are powered by an internal isolated power supply, external CAN power is not required.

-NOTE: The CAN ports do not supply power to the network.
+NOTE: The CAN port does not supply power to the network.